Are We Ready for the UFO Disclosure?

-We're still battling poverty, racism, illiteracy.
+We're still battling poverty, racism and illiteracy.
 We still engage in needless wars and debate whether healthcare is a universal right, or whether climate change is real.
-We put poisons in our food, water, and air, and we have half of our population in prisons.
-Let's face it: we're not exactly ahead of the curve.
+We put poisons in our food, water and air, and we have half of our population in prisons.
+Let's face it: We're not exactly ahead of the curve.

 But does it mean we can't handle the fact that we're not alone in the universe?
 After all, nearly 50 percent of Americans believe UFOs could be a sign of extraterrestrial visitation.1

 So lets examine "the mass panic scenario" closely.

 Imagine that tomorrow the government makes a global announcement of the UFO presence, and just like that the world changes in an instant.
 Everything we know and believe is called into question, and maybe some people aren't able to cope with the new reality.
 Even so, does it mean that all of society will collapse?